mikeobrien/FubuMVC.Swank/README.md

   </tr>
   <tr>
     <td><code>WithEnumValueTypeOf(EnumValue type)</code></td>
-    <td>Indicates whether enum values are represented by a number or string. <b>Note:</b> the <code>JavaScriptSerializer</code> serializes enum values to integers whereas the <code>XmlSerializer</code> serializes them to strings.
+    <td>Indicates whether enum values are represented by a number or string. <b>Note:</b> the <code>JavaScriptSerializer</code> serializes enum values to integers whereas the <code>XmlSerializer</code> and <code>DataContractSerializer</code> serializes them to strings.
 If your API serves both json and xml you will need to unify the serialization and then configure this setting accordingly.</td>
   </tr>
   <tr>
     <td><code>With*Format(string format)</code></td>